honkkis/neural-amp-modeler/README.md

 # NAM HD: Neural Amp Modeler on Stereoids (96kHz and longer time scale support)

-This repository if a fork of the NAM trainer, but it supports high-definition training using the GUI trainer.
+This repository is a fork of the NAM trainer, but it supports high-definition training using the GUI trainer.
+No 96k training support for colab yet.
 See advanced options to train in 96kHz and with HD model.

 NOTE: the models trained with this will automatically work in the normal version of the NAM plugin without any changes. https://www.neuralampmodeler.com/